 Operators have various rights and restrictions when it comes to activating and deactivating analyses:

-- Ordinary operators can't deactivate an analysis activated by other operators on computers they administer. - Master Operators can't directly activate custom analyses authored by ordinary operators.
+- Ordinary operators cannot deactivate an analysis activated by other operators on computers they administer. - Master Operators cannot directly activate custom analyses authored by ordinary operators.
 They can, however, make a copy of an analysis and activate the copy.